 IBT: How are you associated with Smart Farm India?

-After discussions, we partnered with Jivika Trust in the UK, who connected us with Brunel University for a pilot study on cold chain systems.
-We found it difficult to find a technology partner in India, but eventually partnered with Ice Make to establish a solar cold storage unit in Corona village, covering five villages and benefiting 1200 farmers.
+After discussions, we partnered with Jeevika Trust in the UK, who connected us with Brunel University for a pilot study on cold chain systems.
+We found it difficult to find a technology partner in India, but eventually partnered with Ice Make to establish a solar cold storage unit in Odasara village, covering five villages and benefiting 1200 farmers.
 The results were remarkable.
 For example, farmers stored 10 metric tons of tomatoes in the cold storage and sold them during the lean period at prices as high as 60-70 rupees per kg, compared to 5-6 rupees per kg during the harvest period.
 This significantly boosted their income.

 This is just one of our success stories in the smart farming solution program, and we’re continuing to build on these achievements.